Governance & Stakeholders · Multi-Stakeholder Initiative

 Stakeholders do have the possibility to engage with 4C by giving feedback to the system through public consultations, directly via email, webforms, over telephone or in person or through the participation at our globally and regionally organized stakeholder conferences.

 Certification Bodies (CBs) are another important stakeholder group for 4C.
-In the framework of regular trainings, meetings and/or webinars specifically convened for the representatives of recognized CBs cooperating with 4C, CBs can provide feedback in relation to the daily application of 4C to facilitate the continuous improvements of the 4C System.
+In the framework of regular trainings, biannual meetings and/or webinars specifically convened for the representatives of recognized CBs cooperating with 4C, CBs can provide feedback in relation to the daily application of 4C to facilitate the continuous improvements of the 4C System.

-4C Engagement into External Multi-Stakeholder Processes
+4C Engagement into External Multi-Stakeholders Processes